evelynsq/pyxis/README.md

 ## pyxis Options
 - `-h`, `--help`: Show help message and exit.
-- `-o FILE`, --`output FILE`: Write output to specified file.
+- `-o FILE`, `--output FILE`: Write output to specified file.
 Default: output is written to stdout.
 - `-b FILE`, `--background FILE`: Use specified BED file for background peaks in motif-finding.
 Default: Background sequences are randomly generated from the reference genome.
-- `-p PVAL`, --`pval PVAL`: Threshold p-value for enrichment significance.
+- `-p PVAL`, `--pval PVAL`: Threshold p-value for enrichment significance.
 Default: 1e-5.
 - `-s`, `--seqlogo`: Generate sequence logo for enriched motif.
 Default: True. *(Note: for now, it does not work with the PWMs test file.
 Will change later.)*
 - `--version`: Print version and exit.